PROTO-POLYNESIAN ETYMOLOGIES

 REFLEXES IN SOME POLYNESIAN LANGUAGES:

-Niuean: Fou hele (Abutilon indicum, Malvaceae);
+[Niuean: Fou hele (Abutilon indicum, Malvaceae)];

-Marquesan: Fau he'e ~ Hau he'e (Hibiscus tiliaceus var. sterilis);
+Marquesan: Hau he'e (Hibiscus tiliaceus);

 Hawaiian: Hauhele (Hibiscus arnottianus); Hauhele, Hauhele wai (Hibiscus furcellatus*); Ma'o Hau Hele (Hibiscus brackenridgei*); Hauhele 'ula (Kokia spp., Malvaceae)

-Rarotongan: auere (Grewia crenata, Malvaceae);
+Rarotongan: 'au'ere (Grewia prunifolia, Malvaceae);

 Hauhele flower